Shrihari-Nair/broadcast-server/README.md

-# Broadcast Server
+# Enhanced Broadcast Server

-A real-time broadcast server that allows multiple clients to connect and send messages to all other connected clients.
-Built with Node.js and WebSockets.
+A real-time broadcast server with **user authentication** and **message persistence** that allows multiple authenticated clients to connect and send messages to each other.
+Built with Node.js, WebSockets, SQLite, and JWT authentication.

 ## 🎯 What is this?

-This is a **broadcast server** - think of it like a chat room where:
+This is an **enhanced broadcast server** - think of it like a secure chat room where:
+- Users must register/login to participate
+- Messages are stored permanently in a database
-- Multiple people can join at the same time
+- Multiple authenticated users can join at the same time
-- When one person sends a message, everyone else sees it instantly
+- When one user sends a message, everyone else sees it instantly
-- It's like a group chat, but simpler and more direct
+- Message history is preserved and can be retrieved
+- User sessions are managed securely with JWT tokens

 ## 🚀 Features

+### **Core Features:**
 - ✅ **Real-time messaging** - Messages appear instantly
-- ✅ **Multiple clients** - Many people can connect at once
+- ✅ **Multiple clients** - Many authenticated users can connect at once
 - ✅ **Simple CLI interface** - Easy to use from the command line
-- ✅ **Automated testing** - Comprehensive examples demonstrating all features
 - ✅ **Graceful handling** - Handles connections and disconnections properly
 - ✅ **Error handling** - Robust error handling and recovery
 - ✅ **Cross-platform** - Works on Windows, Mac, and Linux

+### **🔐 NEW: Authentication & Security:**
+- ✅ **User registration** - Create new accounts with username/password
+- ✅ **User login** - Secure authentication with JWT tokens
+- ✅ **Password hashing** - Secure password storage with bcrypt
+- ✅ **Session management** - JWT token-based user sessions
+- ✅ **User profiles** - Display names, emails, and avatar support
+- ✅ **Online status** - Track who's currently online

+### **💾 NEW: Message Persistence:**
+- ✅ **SQLite database** - Persistent message storage
+- ✅ **Message history** - Retrieve recent messages
+- ✅ **User tracking** - Link messages to authenticated users
+- ✅ **Message metadata** - Timestamps, user info, and message types
+- ✅ **Database management** - Easy database initialization and setup

+### **🔄 Enhanced Client Features:**
+- ✅ **Interactive authentication** - Register/login directly from client
+- ✅ **Message history** - View recent chat history
+- ✅ **Online users** - See who's currently online
+- ✅ **Enhanced commands** - Slash commands and built-in functions
+- ✅ **User status** - Display connection and authentication status

 ## 📋 Prerequisites